EDA - Exploratory Data Analysis in Python

 Output:

-This graph shows the swarm plot for ‘Quality’ and ‘Alcohol’ column.
-This plot depicts that the higher point density in specific regions shows the concentration indicating where the majority of data points cluster.
-The points isolated and are far away from the clusters shows the outliers.
+This graph shows the swarm plot for the 'Quality' and 'Alcohol' columns.
+The higher point density in certain areas shows where most of the data points are concentrated.
+Points that are isolated and far from these clusters represent outliers highlighting uneven values in the dataset.

 sns.set_palette("Pastel1")